da4all/da4all.github.io/_cards-copy/raw-data-is-an-oxymoron.md

   Data never exists in a “raw,” unfiltered form and is never a neutral representation of reality.

 keywords:
-  - "Critical Data Studies"
+  - "critical data studies"
-  - "Data Collection"
+  - "data collection"

 metadata:
   source: "https://mitpress.mit.edu/9780262518284/raw-data-is-an-oxymoron/"